 Anytime you have a failure with any of these check valves, your disinfection system is in trouble.
 This means that you are not maintaining a proper level pool water chemistry.
 Sanitation of your swimming pool and spas will be ineffective.

 To help avoid any type of failure to these check valves, it is recommended that we flush our positive diaphragm pumps regularly.

 This should be at least once a week.

-The function of piston operated positive displacement pumps, are similar to that of the diaphragm pump.
+The function of piston operated positive displacement pumps, are similar to that of the diaphragm pumps.

 However, there is one exception.
 The out port or discharge pressure of the pump is created by the movement of pistons.
 The same care and recommendations for cleaning or flushing the feed lines still apply.

 Maintaining the water chemistry for your swimming pool or spa is a daily task 24/7.
 Unfortunately, we can not be policing our water facilities 24 hours a day or can we?
-Using the right automatic electronic controllers and mechanical feeders, we can accomplish this task.
+Using the right automatic electronic controllers and mechanical feeders and pumps, we can accomplish this task effectively.
 Again...examples of some of the mechanical feeders are positive displacement pumps.